 The official national Hungarian currency is the Hungarian Forint (HUF).
 All the major credit cards are accepted in Hungary in places displaying the emblem at the entrance.
 Though Hungary is a member of the European Union, only a few shops and restaurants accept Euros (EUR) for payment.
 Currency exchange booths are available in Budapest at the airport terminals, railway stations, travel agencies, banks and various places in the city.
 The exchange rates applied may vary.
 Click here to see the actual official exchange rates.
 Traveller’s cheques and convertible currency may be exchanged at these facilities.
 Major credit cards are usually accepted in most hotels, restaurants and certain shops in the city.
 Obtaining cash against ATM or credit cards is very easy from the ATM cash machines that can be found at almost each bank office, hotel or on the street.

-The organisers cannot accept liability for any personal accidents, loss of belongings or damage to private property of participants and accompanying persons that may occur during the Congress.
-Participants are advised to make their own arrangements to obtain health, travel and property insurance before their departure to BEW 2014.
+The organisers cannot accept liability for any personal accidents, loss of belongings or damage to private property of participants and accompanying persons that may occur during the meeting.
+Participants are advised to make their own arrangements to obtain health, travel and property insurance before their departure to the conference.

-Public transport in Budapest is provided by Budapest Transport Ltd. (known to all Hungarians simply as BKV).
+Public transport in Budapest is provided by Center for Budapest Transport Ltd. (known to all Hungarians simply as BKK).
 Budapest has an efficient public transport network.
 In general the buses, trams and trolleybuses operate between 4.30 AM and 11 PM.
 All-night bus service operate on the major thoroughfares in the city (night bus timetables are posted at stops and in most metro stations).
-The three metro lines intersect at Deák Square in the centre of the town.
+Three metro lines intersect at Deák Square in the centre of the town.
 Metros run at 2-15 minutes intervals from about 4.30 AM to 11.15 PM.
 There are also five suburban railway lines (HÉV) serving the outskirts of the city.
-For maps, timetables, ticket and pass information etc. see the home page of the BKV Ltd. (Budapest Transport Ltd.)
+For maps, timetables, ticket and pass information etc. see the home page of the BKK Ltd. (Center for Budapest Transport Ltd.)

 Office hours: generally from 8 AM – 4 PM Mon – Fri.